Frontier Airlines World Mastercard® review

 Since the Frontier Airlines Mastercard doesn’t have an intro APR on purchases, you may want to consider pairing it with a card that does like the Citi® Diamond Preferred® card.
-It gives you a 0 percent intro APR on purchases and balance transfers for 18 months, allowing you to save on interest.
-After that, you’ll pay a variable APR of 14.74 percent to 24.74 percent, depending on your creditworthiness.
+It gives you a 0 percent intro APR on purchases and balance transfers for 18 months, allowing you to save on interest (balance transfers must be completed within 4 months of account opening).
+After that, you’ll pay a variable APR of 13.74 percent to 23.74 percent, depending on your creditworthiness.

 Bankrate’s take—Is the Frontier Airlines World Mastercard worth it?

 If you don’t fly with Frontier Airlines, this credit card may not be worth it for you.
 It offers a high rewards rate only on Frontier flights — travel booked through other airlines will get you just one mile per dollar.
 Frontier doesn’t have many partner airlines you can transfer your miles to, either.
 So if you don’t fly with Frontier often, you won’t get the full benefit from this card.

 But if you’re a frequent Frontier flyer and foodie, this card is a great option.
 It offers 5X miles on Frontier flights and 3X miles on dining out, plus a generous welcome bonus you can redeem for up to two round-trip flights.
 It also offers airline perks like flight vouchers and priority boarding to make your trips even more enjoyable.

 - High rewards rate on flights and dining out